search icon

 Member distributions are taxed at the personal income tax rate for federal income tax purposes, and it often repeats itself on the state level.
 But on top of income taxes, LLC members will be liable for self-employment taxes on their portion of the LLC income.
 These taxes include Social Security and Medicare, and they’re primarily levied on the federal level.

-Pay yourself a salary by electing to be taxed as an S corp or C corp
+Paying Members a Salary by Electing to Be Taxed as an S Corp or C Corp

 The other payment option is only available to LLCs that elect to be taxed as an S corporation or a C corporation.
 As a C corporation, an LLC incurs double taxation — where the LLC pays taxes first on the business income before making distributions, and then members pay income taxes on the distributions they receive.
 Double taxation, however, can sometimes be offset by a lighter self-employment tax burden.
 S corporations keep pass-through taxation but can pay their members like employees.

 That’s because LLCs with corporation tax status can pay their members a salary (and any remaining profits as member distributions).
-This approach often gives a net tax savings because it reduces the impact of self-employment taxes.
-The members paid as employees pay employment taxes (the taxes earmarked for Social Security and Medicare) on their salary, but they don’t pay them on the distributions they receive.
+This approach may provide net tax savings because it reduces the impact of self-employment taxes.
+The members pay employment taxes (the taxes earmarked for Social Security and Medicare) on their salaries, but they don’t pay them on the distributions they receive.
 For some LLCs, this can mean saving thousands of dollars in taxes for the members.

-There is, of course, a catch: you have to pay yourself a “reasonable salary,” one that’s similar to what others in your profession are earning for the same work.
-Otherwise, you could pay yourself a $1 salary and contribute nothing to Social Security or Medicare.
+There is, of course, a catch: members have to pay themselves a “reasonable salary,” one that’s similar to what others in the profession are earning for the same work.
+Otherwise, the owners could pay themselves a $1 salary and contribute nothing to Social Security or Medicare.
 Because of this, the IRS also tends to audit these entities more.

 Recommended articles:

-Managing your finances and taxes for your LLC doesn’t have to feel daunting.
-ZenBusiness has your back.
-Whether you need help starting your LLC, want to manage your finances and payroll taxes with a streamlined money app, or anything in between, we’ve got your back.
+Managing finances and taxes for an LLC doesn’t have to feel daunting.
+ZenBusiness has the support entrepreneurs need.
+Whether someone needs help starting an LLC, wants to manage their finances and payroll taxes with a streamlined money app, or anything in between, ZenBusiness has their back.

 Can LLC Members Be Employees FAQs